 Whenever you are manually charging a laptop battery, you must ensure that you connect any wires correctly.
 Positive goes to positive, and negative goes to negative.
-If you make a mess of the connections and attach the wrong wires, then you run the risk of your laptop battery exploding and someone getting hurt from this.
+If you mess up the connections and attach the wrong wires, you run the risk of your laptop battery exploding and someone getting hurt from this.

 Our aim with this guide was to answer the question “how to charge a laptop battery manually?”.
-We have shown you a number of ways that you can do this.
+We have shown you some ways that you can do this.
 Your laptop will need type B or C USB ports to benefit from USB charging with another device.
 A type-A USB port will not allow any power to come into your laptop.

 Use a universal power adapter as a last resort.
 They are not designed to charge laptops and may provide a charge at too high a rate.
 If you are not careful, you can damage your laptop with a universal power adapter.
 Always check the specifications of your original charger and look for a universal power adapter that is close to this spec.

 If you have an external battery charger, this should be a safe method to charge your laptop battery manually.
-Again, you need to check that the charger will not harm your battery.
+But, again, you need to check that the charger will not harm your battery.
 Some laptops have a port where you can plug in an AC adapter.